GatorEthics/predictiveWellness/dataAnalytics_DC/01_MisInformation/lit/readme.md

 Cornelissen, Laurenz A., et al. "A Computational Analysis of News Media Bias: A South African Case Study."
 Proceedings of the South African Institute of Computer Scientists and Information Technologists 2019.
 2019.
 1-10.

 ###### Notes:
 This paper particularly focuses on the different computational methods, and is a bit long, used to extract topics and analyze sentiments from articles of specific media houses, which would then help classify and tag the articles to show the major theme they pertain to.
 The South-African population is generally opposed to any media that is partisan, and the media is strongly "regarded with distrust."
-Therefor, any news articles that show allegiance to a specific ideology or political party, particularly ones that align with the current government's party contribute to the distrust of the government.
+Therefore, any news articles that show allegiance to a specific ideology or political party, particularly ones that align with the current government's party contribute to the distrust of the government.
 They used R-heavy data collection techniques to clean their data as well as perform sentiment analysis and topic extraction

 ###### Quote:
  __